Skip to Content

 Year 10: The Golden Era

-I want to be very clear: these stages only happen if the mat is cared for.
+These stages ONLY happen if the mat is cared for.
 Humans aren’t always consistent with maintenance, but Tatami requires it.

 We don't claim these mats last forever by magic.
 They last because they are built with dense, real materials—but they still rely on you to keep them in good condition.